How I found psychedelic medicine and forged a career helping others discover their true selves

 I soon began to notice an awakening within me; a sense of purpose that Buddhists may call dharma.
 I knew I wanted to be a coach.
 I wanted nothing more than to unearth the brilliance inside others.

 The Intersection of Life Coaching and Microdosing

 This story begins in my body.
-After many falls as a figure skater in my youth, I had amassed scar tissue in my pelvis causing nerve pain and neuropathy to my left foot.
-The available treatments for that included opiates, steroid shots, or low-dose antidepressants.
+After many falls as a figure skater in my youth, I had amassed scar tissue in my pelvis that caused nerve pain and neuropathy in my left foot.
+The available treatments for that included opiates, steroid shots or low-dose antidepressants.
 None of these things were remotely okay with me.
 My home is filled with organic foods, my medicine cabinet is all plant-based natural cures and I don’t even own a microwave.

 Through my research, I found exciting studies about the abilities of certain mushrooms to stimulate nerve growth.
 I was unable to find stories about neuropathy but I just had a feeling that they could help me.

-I concocted a mix of powdered psilocybin mushrooms and lions mane, and created capsules out of this mix.
-I took them with a large dose of alpha-lipoic acid and fish oil (two other compounds pro-indicated for neuropathy.)
+I carefully concocted a mix of powdered psilocybin mushrooms and lion's mane, and created capsules out my creation.
+I took them with a large dose of alpha-lipoic acid and fish oil (two other compounds pro-indicated for neuropathy).

 I was wary.
 I didn’t want to start out a busy day by accidentally tripping.
 For many people who have had the technicolor mystical experience of a full dose of mushrooms, it can be hard to conceive of a sub-perceptual dose.
 But I had extensively researched the microdosing process, and I read many accounts of people who could microdose and function in their families, at work and in public.

 At first, I didn’t really feel anything.
 I had played it too safe.
 Another time, I overdid it and felt incapable of accomplishing anything but a profound wonder at the dew on the yuccas and the changing fall colors in the park.
 It was pleasant but not functional.
 Eventually, through trial and error, I found the right balance.